Moses-Code-Dev/Djowda-Legal/privacy.md

 Djowda uses a custom grid-based spatial system to identify nearby stores or farms.
 This method:

-Does not store or transmit precise GPS coordinates.
+Does not store or transmit precise GPS coordinates for general discovery.

 Only maps your general position to a grid cell ID (approximately 500m²).

 Ensures users and stores can interact locally without revealing exact locations.

+This grid system is our primary method for spatial awareness.
+Components that require precise navigation, such as the Delivery App, will collect precise GPS data as stated in Section 3.1.d and with your explicit, in-app consent.

 ### 3.3 – Data Collected for Advertising or Funding